 If you have ANY queries or concerns during your time at UCLan, you'll find a team of friendly, knowledgeable Student Advisors who are ready to help.
-The <i> Student Information Centre can be found on the ground floor of the Library.
+The <i> Student Information and Support Centre can be found on the ground floor of the Library.

 Now that you’ve arrived on campus, there’s loads of information that you will need to get to grips with.
 Check out our Good To Know section to help get your first few weeks off to a flying start!
 From a handy campus map and academic calendar to study skills workshops and applying for your free sports membership – this section is your one stop shop to life at UCLan.
 You can also find out about the UCLan Students Union events.